Brand development that increases sales velocity, guaranteed.

 NBC Logo With Hidden Message

-When NBC first launched, it wanted a colorful and meaningful logo.
+When NBC first launched, it sought a colorful, meaningful logo.
 Enter the peacock.
-The white space in the middle of the logo’s tear-drop shapes is a not to the feathered fowl.
+The white space in the middle of the logo’s teardrop shapes is a nod to the feathered fowl.
 And it’s not just for show.
-The colorful tail feathers represent the six divisions of the network.
-With this logo, NBC managed to capture the essence of its brand and embrace the exciting technological advances of the time.
+The colorful tail feathers represent the network’s six divisions.
+With this logo, NBC captured the essence of its brand and embraced the exciting technological advances of the time.

 Northwest Airlines